christso/crypto-investing-guide/README.md

 1. WEF: you'll own nothing and you'll be happy
 2. Crypto: no one will own you and you'll define your own happiness

-Remember,
+"Nothing is so permanent as a temporary government program." ― Milton Friedman
 * personal taxation is a temporary measure to fund the war.
 * money printing was a temporary measure to fund the war.
 * mandatory lockdowns was a temporary measure to fight COVID.

-"Nothing is so permanent as a temporary government program." ― Milton Friedman

 # The decentralized financial system